HDR/Game-Boy-Camera-Flash-Sensor-Module/README.md

 Please note that no ready to use flash solution is currently available, so you have to make your own, the module outputs 5V.

+A piece of copper tape and a wire can be used as a touch sensor.

 [![Purchase on PCBWay](/assets/purchase-on-pcbway.png)](https://www.pcbway.com/project/shareproject/Game_Boy_Camera_replacement_sensor_board_with_flash_toggle_c9f8312a.html)